Documenting misinformation in the infosecurity space, focusing particularly on malware analysis and forensics.

 automated detection tools are useless, because they can be fooled

-The claim is considered: :x: FALSE :x:
+The claim is considered: FALSE

 It is obvious that an automated detection tool can be reverse engineered and forced to produce result that the reverse engineers wants.
 This is a straightforward result of the reverse engineering process.
 However, the tools used to provide automatic detection should not be used to definitevly confirm the infection.
 For example Mobile Verification Toolkit (MVT) contains a following note1: